seykron/ogov-importer/README.md

   npm install ogov-importer
 ```

-## Bill importer
+## Usage

-Import bills and store them in memory.
+There are some available importers:

+* BillImporter
+* CommitteeImporter
+* PeopleImporter

+The configuration is the same for all importers.
+The following example uses a BillImporter:

 ```
   var ogi = require("ogov-importer");
   var inMemoryStorer = new ogi.InMemoryStorer();

-  var importer = new ogi.BillImporter({
+  // Any importer could be used here. var importer = new ogi.BillImporter({
     storers: [inMemoryStorer]
   });
   importer.start(function () {
-    var bills = inMemoryStorer.getBills().length;
-    var errors = inMemoryStorer.getBillsInError().length;

-    console.log("Status: " + bills + " bills succeed, " + errors + " in error.");
+    console.log("Number of imported items: " + inMemoryStorer.getItems().length);
   });
 ```

 ### Supported parameters

-* *lastPage*: page to resume a previous import process.
+* *lastPage*: optional.
+Page to resume a previous import process.
-* *queryCache*: cache implementation to store raw HTML result.
+* *queryCache*: optional. cache implementation to store raw HTML result.
-* *storers*: list of storers to store bills in different data sources.
+* *storers*: required.
+List of storers to save imported items into different data sources.
-* *logger*: winston logger instance.
+* *logger*: optional.
+Winston logger instance.
-* *poolSize*: size of concurrent pages to process at the same time.
+* *poolSize*: optional.
+Size of concurrent pages to process at the same time.
-* *pageSize*: number of bills to retrieve in each page.
-Maximum and default is
+* *pageSize*: optional.
+Number of items to retrieve by page.
+Maximum and default is 1000.

-  1000.
+## Features

+* Storers: save imported data into different data sources.
+* Query cache: a cache to store full query results in order to increase performance reducing network usage.
+* Task-based import process designed to provide high-level contention.
+* Built-in script to run importers without coding :)

 ### Storers

 The importer supports storers.
-A storer is an interface that allows to store bills in different data sources and it is designed to provide contention to the import process.
+A storer is an interface that allows to save imported items into different data sources and it is designed to provide contention to the import process.
 There're two built-in storers:

-* InMemoryStorer: stores bills in a memory map.
+* InMemoryStorer: stores items in a memory map.

-* FileSystemStorer: stores bills in a directory of the file system, using the
+* FileSystemStorer: stores items in a directory of the file system, using the importer-ependant identifier.
-bill identifier as file name.

 It is possible to implement a new storer according to the following interface:

 ```
 function CustomStorer {
   return {
-    /** Stores the specified bill with this storer.
+    /** Stores the specified item with this storer.
      *
+     * @param {String} id Unique identifier for this element.
+Cannot be null or
+     *    empty.
-     * @param {Object} billData Bill to store.
+     * @param {Object} data Item to store.
 Cannot be null.
-     * @param {Function} callback Callback invoked when the bill is already
+     * @param {Function} callback Callback invoked when the item is already
      *    saved.
 Cannot be null.
      */
-    store: function (billData, callback) {
+    store: function (id, data, callback) {
-      console.log("STORE: " + JSON.stringify(billData));
+      console.log("STORE: [" + id + "]" + JSON.stringify(data));
       callback();
     },